Coincidence invariants and higher Reidemeister traces: Introduction

 A {\bf coincidence point} for a pair of maps $f,g\colon M\rightarrow N$ is a point $x$ of $M$ such that $f(x)=g(x)$.
 Coincidence points are a natural generalization of fixed points and there is a corresponding generalization of the Lefschetz fixed point theorem.

 \begin{thmA} \cite{Lef26} Suppose $M$ and $N$ are closed, smooth, $\mathbb{Q}$-orientable manifolds of the same dimension and $f,g\colon M\rightarrow N$ are continuous maps.
 If $f$ and $g$ have no coincidence points then the Lefschetz number of $f$ and $g$ is zero. \end{thmA} The vertical maps above are the Poincar\'{e} duality isomorphism and they play in essential role in the definition of $L(f,g)$.
 The main result of this note is to give a simple proof of the following generalization. \begin{thmB} Suppose $M$ and $N$ are closed, smooth manifolds and is a stable map for spaces (or spectra) $K$ and $L$.
-If continuous maps $f,g\colon M\rightarrow N$ have no coincidence points then the Lefschetz number of $f$ and $g$ relative to $\theta$ is zero. \end{thmB}
+If continuous maps $f,g\colon M\rightarrow N$ have no coincidence points then is zero. \end{thmB}

 While the formulation of this result using the map $\theta$ is nonstandard, Theorem A and the generalizations in \cite{sav99,sav01} follow from this result.
+It will allow us to prove a generalization of Theorem A where fundamental classes are replaced by arbitrary homology classes.
+See \S\ref{lefnumsec}.

 The proofs here use duality and trace in symmetric monoidal categories \cite{DP, smc}.
-This allows for short, conceptual proofs that are very similar to the corresponding proof of the Lefschetz fixed point theorem \cite{DP} and Reidemeister trace \cite{thesis}.
+This allows for short, conceptual proofs that are very similar to the corresponding proofs of the Lefschetz fixed point theorem \cite{DP} and Reidemeister trace \cite{thesis}.

+We finish by considering a generalization of the Lefschetz fixed point theorem for coincidences to Reidemeister traces.
+The approach here does not appear to generalize to this case and this failure is very suggestive.
+If there are algebraic generalizations of the Reidemeister trace to coincidences similar to the original definition in \cite{Husseini} we would expect to see an easy comparison of this invariant and a topological invariant using functoriality as for the Lefschetz number.
+Instead we have a very natural description of the Reidemeister trace for fixed points in terms of the categorical trace while the generalization to coincidences suggested by \cite{Crabb10, KW} is fundamentally incompatible with the trace.

 \begin{rmk*} In this paper we focus on closed smooth manifolds.
 Many of the results could also be stated in terms of compact ENRs (or finite CW complexes) by replacing normal bundles by mapping cylinders. \end{rmk*}